 Self-calibration

-To perform self-cal, you need to use major iterations, as these will fill/update the MODEL_DATA column.
-When using Casa’s tasks for calibration, the calibration tasks will use the MODEL_DATA and calibrate the CORRECTED_DATA using this column.
-Other calibration utilities, like MWA’s mitchcal or LOFAR’s DP3 can similarly be instructed to calibrate using the MODEL_DATA column.
+Tools like DP3 can be instructed to calibrate from the MODEL_DATA column.
+When using Casa’s tasks for calibration, the calibration tasks will also use the MODEL_DATA and calibrate the CORRECTED_DATA using this column.

-Filling the MODEL_DATA requires a setting of mgain < 1, e.g. an mgain of 0.9.
-As long as mgain is not 1, WSClean will end with a major iteration, and the MODEL_DATA column will be set to the “best” model from the cleaning model.
+Filling the MODEL_DATA requires a setting of mgain < 1.
+A typical value of mgain is 0.8.
+As long as mgain is not 1, WSClean will end with a major iteration, and the MODEL_DATA column will be calculated for the final model that was constructed during the deconvolution.

-The ‘-predict’ option can be used to fill the MODEL_DATA column with a prediction from a pre-existing image (see prediction).
-After having predicted model visibilities, these visibilities can be used to calibrate the data (e.g. with DP3).
+• Perform self-calibration from an already existing model image.
+The -predict option can be used to fill the MODEL_DATA column with a prediction from a pre-existing image (see prediction).
+After having predicted model visibilities, these visibilities can be used to calibrate the data.
+Direction-dependent calibration can be performed by predicting into different columns (using the -model-column option).

 Polarized imaging & calibration

-You can self-cal on Stokes I or on multiple polarizations, where the latter is more accurate (at least in the case of the MWA), but takes more time.
-If you run WSClean on the desired polarizations one by one, e.g. on XX and then on YY, or joinedly clean them, the MODEL_DATA column will have all imaged polarizations correctly filled in.
-The first run will create the MODEL_DATA column, set all values to zero and then fill the XX column, the second run will notice the MODEL_DATA already exists, and only update the YY column.
+It is possible to self-calibrate on Stokes I or on multiple polarizations.
+If you run WSClean on the desired polarizations one by one, e.g. on XX and then on YY, or jointly clean them, the MODEL_DATA column will have all imaged polarizations correctly filled in.
+Assuming the column does not exist yet, the first run will create the MODEL_DATA column, set all values to zero and then fill the XX column.
+The second run will notice the MODEL_DATA already exists, and only update the YY column.
 B. McKinley has used this method and did a few self-cal loops to create very deep and well-calibrated Fornax A images.
-You can run all polarizations at once with -pol xx,xy,yx,yy, -pol iquv, or -pol rr,rl,lr,ll.
+All polarizations can be selected by using the options -pol xx,xy,yx,yy, -pol iquv, or -pol rr,rl,lr,ll.
 For info on polarimetric deconvolution settings, see polarimetry deconvolution.

 CASA on-the-fly mode